 In addition they want to change the way society looks at baby bottles.
 There’s still a negative context towards bottle feeding lingering in our culture.
 A parents choice and circumstance should never be under review and they hope the Baby Quoddle leads us in this direction.

 Now with the increased awareness of allergies and childhood illnesses their bottle is an alternative for parents with similar concerns.

 Baby Quoddle teats

-The Baby Quoddle is a nursing bottle which means they encourage parents to sit and cuddle their baby during feeding time.
-There is much research into the benefits of skin to skin contact and engaging your baby whilst feeding.
+The Baby Quoddle is a nursing bottle which means parents are encouraged to sit and cuddle their baby during feeding time.
+Research suggests there are many benefits of skin to skin contact and engaging your baby whilst feeding.